mcalisterkm/bme68x-python-library-bsec2.4.0.0/bme68x-python-library-bsec2.4.0.0-jan2023/README.md

 data = bme68x.get_data()
 ```

 The data collection collection tool bmerawdata.py has multiple issues: segment violations, data output format is no longer compliant to the BOSCH specification, and the file naming is incorrect (model generation fails).
-Data collection from a single sensor is limited, however the abiltiy to run AI models is working - See my (mcalisterkm) repository "teach-your-pi-to-sniff-with-bme688: for a tutorial and all the data needed to try this out.
+Also data collection from a single sensor is limited and AI needs lots of data, however the abiltiy to run AI models is working - See my (mcalisterkm) repository "teach-your-pi-to-sniff-with-bme688: for a tutorial and all the data needed to try this out.

 #### For documentation and examples please refer to our [GitHub](https://github.com/pi3g/bme68x-python-library)<br>
 #### For feedback, bug reports or functionality requests send an E-mail to nathan@pi3g.com<br>